Skip to main content

 3 mentions Positive Neutral Negative

-• “It's kind of buggy sometimes; achievements and 'friend is playing x game' notifications stayed in the bottom right and freaked me out.
-It was crazy.”
+• “It's kind of buggy sometimes; for example, achievements and 'friend is playing x game' notifications stayed in the bottom right corner and caused issues.”

 • “I'm a bit surprised that the puzzle glitches went unnoticed in playtesting.”